 Welcome to our historical survey of Gorey Main Street, Gorey, County Wexford.
 This historical project was carried out over the period of 2018 and 2019 by members of North Wexford Historical Society.
 This survey has been sponsored by North Wexford Historical Society under the direction of John Nangle and the Leader Development Program of Wexford County Council.
 We would like to record our appreciation to our sponsors and everyone who helped with the survey.

-The survey involves extracting data on the individual shops of Gorey Main Street from the cancellation books which now are with the Valuation Office.
+The project involves recording information on the individual shops of Gorey Main Street from the cancellation books which now are in storage with the Valuation Office.
 These books are now no longer used so they became “cancelled” whilst the current book for the current year was being used.
-The cancellation books list the landlord and occupier and type of property involved and the years when properties changed occupancy and the rateable valuation which is useful when carrying out family research.
-We have covered the period 1853 to early 1940’s.
+The cancellation books list the landlord and occupier and type of property involved and their rateable valuation.
+The cancellation books also record the years when properties changed occupancy and ownership.
+Therefore the cancellation books are useful historical sources when carrying out family research for individuals who had connections with businesses on Gorey Main Street.
+We have covered the period 1853 to early 1940’s in our historical survey.

 Each annual round of revision in the book was allocated a coloured ink code (by pen) for the particular year.
 When a change of occupancy occurred the name of the previous householder or owner was crossed through and the new owner’s name written above it; in the same colour ink.
 The date was recorded in the right hand column in the same ink colour.
 All manner of observations are also noted to the size of the physical structure of the land/property in the cancellation books.Over time; occupiers were given assistance by the Land Commission to buy their properties if they wished from the landlord.
 If this happened the occupier was recorded as being “in fee”.